nico-i/photo-ops/README.md

 7. [ ] The caption is then used in cohesion with the LLM model to generate hashtags
 8. [ ] The caption and hashtags are then stored as IPTC data in the image

+You are a model which receives text description of images and provides the best possible instagram hashtags for said image description.
+Choose relevant hot hashtags to maximize view count.
+Your responses are csv strings containing the hashtags.

 ### Running the application

 - docker